A year ago, I was delighted and shocked to win a raffle for an Apple Watch during the SITA IT Summit, then held in Brussels.

 We need it to do less far better than the device app.

 I think part of the reason there hasn’t been a great success in secondary apps for the Apple Watch is that many think of the Apple Watch as a miniature iPhone, cramming in elements of applications that are irrelevant on the go.

 Apple’s also had some trouble because the Apple Watch is wholly dependent on the smartphone for a connection.
 Updates can be painfully slooooooooooooow when you need to get beyond the surface information on an app.

-The company has asked developers to prepare for apps which can be directly connected to wifi through the watch in future.
+The company has asked developers to prepare for apps that can be directly connected to wifi through the watch in the future.

 I repeat: complications are extremely handy tools.

 I’d put it this way: They say reporters need to answer the: who, what, when, where, why, and how.